CraftAcademy/CraftOverflow/README.md

 ```
 As a learner at Craft Academy,
-In order to get unstuck,
+In order to get unblocked,
 I would like to have my problem reviewed by my peers and coaches.
 ```